 Wherever you are in the process – and whatever your experience with regard to managing redundancies – Bellevue Law are here to stand by your side.
 Our team of senior ex-City lawyers has a wealth of experience providing practical support to businesses going through redundancies, coupled with a truly human, personal approach, and will provide a supportive and knowledgeable guiding hand.
 We are also conscious that budgets are under pressure and, with that in mind, are able to offer the certainty of a fixed fee.
 Contact us today to discuss your situation and how we can help you move forward.

 Frequently asked questions

 How do I prepare for a redundancy consultation?

-As described above, it’s important to understand the legal framework for making redundancies [link to Understand your Legal Obligations bullet].
+As described above, it’s important to understand the legal framework for making redundancies.
 You will need to choose and apply fair selection criteria and decide whether you will offer statutory redundancy pay only or offer enhanced packages in return for employees entering into settlement agreements.
 It is important to build in time for this planning process into the overall schedule.

 What do you say to people when you have to make them redundant?

 When planning consultations with individuals, it can be helpful to have a script or bullet points of the items to be covered, such as the rationale for the potential redundancy and the employee’s provisional selection, and consider in advance any questions the employee may have.
 In some cases, the calls may be very challenging emotionally, and of course should be handled with kindness and sensitivity.
 It’s nonetheless important for both parties that you are clear about the rationale and process as well as addressing questions the employee may have – or agreeing to do so later if you can’t answer immediately.

 Is the redundancy consultation process confidential?
 How do we communicate with those who are unaffected by the consultation?